seanofw/HalfMaid.Async/Readme.md

 		```
 		In the above example, the `logicalStackTrace` will show which `async GameTask` methods were called en route to arrive at `DeepAsyncMethod()`.

+- **Which .NET is this compatible with?
+Why are there versions for so many different .NET releases?**

+	Because each .NET release supports different functionality, and I use conditional compilation to support that added functionality where possible:

+	- .NET Core 2.x and 3.x, and .NET 5 use more-or-less the same build.
+Separate versions are included because each platform optimizes the code slightly differently.

+	- .NET 6 provides a new `PriorityQueue<T,S>` class, which I use on the newer platforms where it exists.
+(To support older .NET Core and .NET 5, this library contains its own hacked copy of that `PriorityQueue<T,S>` class.)
+This build should be compatible with .NET 7 and .NET 8 as well.

+	- .NET Framework 4.x is _not_ supported and will not be supported, because even though it supports `async`/`await`, it does not include `AsyncMethodBuilder`, which is required for custom task types like `GameTask` to work.

+	- .NET Core 1.x is not supported and is too niche to support.
+Consider upgrading to a newer .NET if you're on .NET Core 1.x.

 ----------

 ## Contributors & Thanks

 This library was the result of two years of me banging with rocks on the C# `async`/`await` model to make it do something it wasn't really meant to do, in the face of [really poor documentation](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-7.0/task-types#builder-type) on how it actually works from Microsoft.
-I tried to do this at least a dozen times before I finally figured out a way to make it work in April 2023.
+I tried to do this at least a dozen times before I finally figured out the core of how to get it to work in April 2023, with critical enhancements in May 2023.

 I am indebted to [Oleksii Nikiforov](https://nikiforovall.medium.com/awaitable-awaiter-pattern-and-logical-micro-threading-in-c-4327f91d5923) and to [Bartosz Sypytkowski](https://gist.github.com/Horusiath/401ed16563dd442980de681d384f25b9) and to [Matthew Thomas](https://www.matthewathomas.com/programming/2021/09/30/async-method-builders-are-hard.html) for their hard work plumbing the depths of C# `async`/`await`.
-And old versions of .NET Reflector really helped to untangle what was going on inside the generated code.
+Old versions of .NET Reflector really helped to untangle what was going on inside the early `async`/`await` generated code too.

+I would also like to thank Microsoft as well for releasing the .NET code under an open-source license so it could be studied.
+Without being able to read through `Task.cs` a few hundred times, I don't think I'd have been able to pull this off.

 As implemented, this seems to cover most major use cases I can think of.
-It has no bugs that I know of, but if you find one, feel free to report one.
+It has no bugs that I know of, but if you find one, please feel free to report one.
 (Note that the fact that Visual Studio cannot report logical GameTask stack frames is not a bug:  It's a useful but missing feature.)

 Please feel free to use this library for any purpose you see fit, as per the terms of the [MIT Open-Source License](https://opensource.org/license/mit/).
 (It's also a good case study for how to `async`/`await` can be made to do cooperative multitasking, which was nearly undocumented before I wrote this!)